 What you need to know…

 Here are four of the common sampling methods used in quantitative research.
 You need to know what these mean and the difference/s between them.
-You can read more about them on the quantitative methods page.
+If you need to revise the definitions, use the textbook to help you (pp330-335).

 Read the following summaries of how the researchers got their participants and identify which sampling method was used.